safe-global/safe-core-sdk/playground/README.md

 #### Create and execute off-chain messages

 This script demonstrates how to use the `sdk-starter-kit` to create, sign, and execute off-chain messages and deploy the Safe account if it does not exist.
-Internally it use the Safe Transaction Service to propose and confirm the off-chain messages in case more than one owner signature is required.
+Internally it use the Safe Transaction Service to propose and confirm the off-chain messages in case more than one owner signature is required:

 ```bash
 yarn play send-off-chain-message